Episode 1 – The First Kiss

 The Bedouin tribe in Sinai and their culture is introduced.
 The two Bedouin men (Abdallah and Muhammed) who respectively suffer from autism and deafness and who have a close and interactive bond with ‘Olin’, the dolphin, are also introduced.
-The physiology of dolphins; comparisons between humans and cetaceans; dolphins use of sonar, peoples fascination with dolphins and some mis-interpretations about dolphin and human bonding are discussed.
+The physiology of dolphins; comparisons between humans and cetaceans; dolphin use of sonar, people’s fascination with dolphins and some mis-interpretations about dolphin and human bonding are discussed.

 The coral eco system and increased tourism in the Sinai area is explored.

 Episode 2 – Dolphin Healing

 The further impact of increased tourism, and the problem of man made “rubbish” affecting the region and coral life.
 Sonic vibrations and their therapeutic effects, especially underwater, are explained, particularly with regard to the positive results of these vibrations on people with disabilities.
 Swimming with wild dolphins and the profound effects it has on people are shown in detail.
 Water birthing and giving birth amongst dolphins are linked, to show experimental research.
 ‘Olin’ becomes pregnant, and the Bedouin express their joy.